-The remuneration of the members of the Board of Directors, the Supervisory Board and the Audit Committee is approved by the general meeting.
+The establishment of the remuneration of the members of the Board of Directors, the Supervisory Board and the Audit Committee falls within the competence of the general meeting.
 Members of the board of directors, supervisory board members and members of the audit committee are entitled for a fix monthly remuneration.